AI Method for Accelerated Creation of OLED Materials Developed by Scientists from Novosibirsk

 OLED technology is widely used in smartphones, televisions, and wearable devices due to its high contrast and energy efficiency.
 However, the development of new materials requires complex calculations and experiments.
 Novosibirsk researchers have proposed a solution: instead of traditional quantum-chemical modeling, they used graph neural networks that analyze the structure of molecules and predict their optical properties.

-Due to their organic nature, these materials allow for very light, bright, high-contrast, and energy-efficient displays for smartphone screens, laptops, smartwatches, and many other devices.
-There is active research worldwide for such new efficient materials that can be used in OLED technology.
-Computer modeling allows us to predict many properties with fairly good accuracy and study the properties of molecules in silico before they are synthesized in a flask.
+Due to their organic nature, such materials allow for very light, bright, high-contrast, and energy-efficient displays for smartphone screens, laptops, smartwatches, and many other devices.
+The world is actively searching for such new efficient materials that can be used in OLED technology.
+Computer modeling allows predicting many properties with fairly good accuracy and studying the properties of molecules in silico before they are synthesized in a flask.
 Such studies are also conducted in our laboratory.

-Modern OLED emitters are a pair of electron-donating and electron-accepting groups connected by a bridge.
-This union of donor and acceptor ensures a minimal difference in energy between the two excited states of such a molecule — singlet and triplet — and allows all 'dark' (non-emitting) triplet states to be converted into light-emitting singlet states via TADF.
-However, this design has a significant drawback, as the parts of the donor and acceptor are not rigidly connected to each other, and the geometries of the excited and non-excited states differ greatly, which consumes a lot of energy, leading to a broadening of the molecule's emission spectrum.
+Modern OLED emitters are a pair of electron-donating and electron-accepting groups connected through a bridge.
+This union of donor and acceptor ensures a minimal difference in energy between the two excited states of such a molecule — singlet and triplet — and allows converting all "dark" (non-emitting) triplet states into singlet states capable of emitting light through TADF.
+However, this design has a significant drawback, as the parts of the donor and acceptor are not rigidly connected, and the geometries of the excited and non-excited states differ greatly, which consumes a lot of energy, leading to a broadening of the molecule's emission spectrum.
 The width of the spectrum directly affects the color perception of the pixel, for example, it becomes not blue, but blue-green.

 The first molecule with a narrow emission band (25 nm) has already been synthesized, demonstrating bright green fluorescence.
-The next goals are blue and red emitters, which are necessary for full-color displays.
+The next goals are blue and red emitters, necessary for full-color displays.

 The work was carried out as part of a project supported by the Ministry of Science and Higher Education of Russia.